hashicorp/terraform-provider-google/website/docs/r/logging_project_sink.html.markdown

 * `name` - (Required) The name of the logging sink.
 Logging automatically creates two sinks: `_Required` and `_Default`.

 * `destination` - (Required) The destination of the sink (or, in other words, where logs are written to).
-Can be a Cloud Storage bucket, a PubSub topic, a BigQuery dataset or a Cloud Logging bucket .
+Can be a Cloud Storage bucket, a PubSub topic, a BigQuery dataset, a Cloud Logging bucket, or a Google Cloud project.
 Examples:

     - `storage.googleapis.com/[GCS_BUCKET]`
     - `bigquery.googleapis.com/projects/[PROJECT_ID]/datasets/[DATASET]`